Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Introduction

-The tensor structure \(G_{\mu\nu}^a \tilde{G}^{a,\mu\nu}\) is odd under parity \(P\) and charge-parity \(CP\) transformations, therefore any nonzero $\theta$ introduces explicit \(CP\) violation in the strong interaction.
-In QCD, such a violation would be expected to generate low-energy hadronic effects; for example, it induces a permanent electric dipole moment (EDM) of the neutron \cite{CREWTHER1979123,POSPELOV2005119}.
-Precision searches, however, have not observed such a signal.
-The current experimental bound places the neutron EDM \(|d_n|<1.8\times10^{-26}e\cdot\mathrm{cm}\ (90\% {\rm C.L.})\) \cite{PhysRevLett.97.131801,PhysRevLett.124.081803}, which implies an extraordinarily small value of \(|\theta|\lesssim 10^{-10}\).
-This extreme suppression cannot be explained within the Standard Model, leading to the strong \(CP\) problem: QCD allows a large \(\theta\), yet nature appears to choose a value extremely close to zero.
+In QCD, the $CP$ violation induces observable low-energy hadronic effects, such as a permanent electric dipole moment (EDM) of the neutron~\cite{CREWTHER1979123,POSPELOV2005119}.
+Precision experiments, however, have found no such signal.
+The current bound of the neutron EDM is $|d_n|<1.8\times10^{-26}\,e\cdot\mathrm{cm}$ $(90\%~\mathrm{C.L.})$~\cite{PhysRevLett.97.131801,PhysRevLett.124.081803}, implies an exceptionally small value $|\bar{\theta}|\lesssim10^{-10}$.
+This strong suppression cannot be explained within the Standard Model, leading to the strong $CP$ problem: although the QCD permits an arbitrary $\bar{\theta}$, nature selects a value extremely close to zero.

-A compelling theoretical resolution is provided by the Peccei-Quinn mechanism \cite{PhysRevLett.38.1440,PhysRevD.16.1791,Peccei2008,RevModPhys.82.557}, which promotes $\theta$ to a dynamical field associated with a spontaneously broken global $U(1)_{\text{PQ}}$ symmetry.
-The resulting pseudo-Nambu-Goldstone boson, known as the axion, dynamically relaxes the effective $\theta$ parameter to zero, thereby restoring \(CP\) symmetry in the strong interactions \cite{RevModPhys.82.557}.
-The axion framework not only resolves the strong \(CP\) problem but also provides a well-motivated candidate for dark matter, linking fundamental particle physics with cosmological observations \cite{doi:10.1126/sciadv.abj3618}.
+A natural resolution of the strong $CP$ problem is provided by the Peccei-Quinn (PQ) mechanism~\cite{PhysRevLett.38.1440,PhysRevD.16.1791,Peccei2008,RevModPhys.82.557}, which promotes $\bar{\theta}$ to a dynamical variable associated with a spontaneously broken global $U(1)_{\rm PQ}$ symmetry.
+The resulting pseudo-Nambu-Goldstone boson, or the axion, couples anomalously to gluons,

+where $f_a$ is the axion decay constant.
+This interaction shifts $\bar\theta$ to an effective angle \( \theta_{\rm eff}=\bar{\theta}+a/f_a. \) Nonperturbative QCD dynamics generate an effective potential $V(\theta_{\rm eff})$ whose minimum lies at $\theta_{\rm eff}=0$, independent of microscopic details.
+Consequently, the axion acquires a vacuum expectation value $\langle a\rangle=-\bar{\theta} f_a$, dynamically canceling the $CP$-violating phase.
+After the shift $a=a_{\rm phys}+\langle a\rangle$, the QCD vacuum becomes $CP$ symmetric, while the physical axion $a_{\rm phys}$ remains as a light excitation about the minimum.
+In this way, the PQ mechanism restores the $CP$ symmetry without fine-tuning, while the axion also provides a well-motivated dark-matter candidate connecting particle physics with cosmological observations~\cite{doi:10.1126/sciadv.abj3618}.